| Acceleration Studies Foundation

 Accelerating Times.

-We also have free monthly future
+We also sponsor free monthly Future

-please drop by for discussion and dinner with fellow future-oriented
+cities please drop by for discussion and dinner with fellow future-oriented

 thinkers.

-Thank you for your interest in the Foundation.
-We hope you will
+Thank you for your interest in ASF.
+If you wish to become further

-here are suggestions for some things
+involved, here are suggestions for some

-you can do. |
+things you can do. |